By default all Linux distributions offer all core level packages and other (free and non-free) packages.

 This is because some Remi repository packages depend on the EPEL repository.
 It currently has around 3650 packages.

-This repository created and maintained by a French guy named Remi Collect.
+This repository is created and maintained by a French guy named Remi Collect.

 He has contributed to the free community.
 In particular, he contributed greatly to the Fedora Project, EPEL and CentOS SCL SIG.